Madaar49/Madaar49/README.md

 # About me

 Hello there!
 I am Augustine Maada Gbondo, with a Master's degree in Tropical Hydrogeology and Environmental Engineering from Technische Universitaet Darmstadt.
 I am currently a “Wissenschaftliche Mitarbeiter” employed by Technische Universität Darmstadt, working at [HLNUG](https://www.hlnug.de).
-This site is predominantly for showcase my project, version control and collaboration with peers.
-Since 2014, I have been active in the water and environmental sector and in 2021, I started using python, GIS and Data Science as tools for water, environmental and general geoscience tasks.
+This site is predominantly for showcasing my projects, version control and collaboration with peers.
+Since 2014, I have been active in the water and environmental sector, started using python in 2021.
+In addition I also leverage GIS and Data Science as tools for water, environmental and general geoscience tasks.
 For more information please see [my personal website](https://gbondo-am.github.io).

 ## Interest
 Hydrogeology and Environmental Engineering, Computational Geoscience, Hybrid-models, and application of Machine Learning & Deep Learning to these domains.